marcelpetrick/DevNotes/BeenThereSeenThat/20230427_EdgeImpulseConference2023/README.md

 edge-impulse-linux-runner --model-file workshop.eim --force-target runner-linux-aarch64-tda4vm
 root@tda4vm-sk:~/workshop#
 ```
-* on top of the output you can see also an ip adress for the local network; where you can see the stream in your browser, with inference, etc.
+* on top of the output you can see also an ip address for the local network; where you can see the stream in your browser, with inference, etc.

 #------------------- break -------------------------
 ## next workshop: